 Form W-8BEN or W-8BEN-E needs to be generated and submitted for every foreign individual that enters the contractual agreement and will receive income in the United States.

 With a taxpayer identification number (TIN), the form W-8BEN or W-8BEN-E is effective indefinitely or until the facts change, provided that it is used at least annually.
-Without the taxpayer identification number, it is valid for three calendar years from the date the form was created.
+Without the taxpayer identification number, W-8BEN is valid for three calendar years from the date the form was created.
+For example if you hire someone in February 2018, the W-8BEN form will be valid until February 2021.

 In the next sections, we will guide you through filling in W-8BEN and W-8BEN-E, respectively.